-I think that most of the people we have recruited feel a personal connection with our office.
-This is partly because they have to trust that we give accurate information, and that we are concerned about their welfare.
-It is also because all of us here are naturally interested in people and would rather talk to our candidates than do any of the routine paperwork which is a part of the recruitment process.
-Therefore, going on trips to meet people in person is one of the best perks in our office.
+We feel a personal connection to most of the people we have recruited and I believe may people feel the same personal connection with us.
+This is partly because they come to trust that we give accurate information, and that we are concerned about their welfare.
+It is also because all of us here truly enjoy talking with our candidates.